Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Kilnmouth needs seven mana, and for such a high price, he's only decent at 5/5.
 But in addition to the expected flying trait, his amplify three lets you reveal any number of dragons from your hand as Kilnmouth arrives, placing three +1/+1 counters on him for each.

 Even a single revealed card turns him into a menacing 8/8; multiple triggers will skyrocket Kilnmouth to double digits.
 From there, he can either attack with his devastating power or tap for his effect, which deals damage to any target equal to the number of +1/+1 counters on him.
-That's a powerful and reusable removal, and note it also tallies +1/+1 counters besides the amplified ones (we'll soon see a dragon that bolsters units for more counters).
+That's a powerful and reusable removal, and note it counts +1/+1 counters besides the amplified ones (we'll soon see a dragon that bolsters units for more counters).

 7. Atarka, World Render